Salinas, Ecuador: What to pack, what to wear, and when to go [2022]

 November

-If you visit Salinas during November, you may find that it is a perfect temperature and very dry with almost no rain.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the high 60s F (low 20s C).
+November in Salinas is warm and very dry with almost no rain.
+Temperatures average in the low 70s F (low 20s C) during the day.

 What to wear/what to pack: